Bloom: Designing for LLM-Augmented Behavior Change Interactions: Abstract

 \section{Abstract}

 Large language models (LLMs) offer novel opportunities to support health behavior change, yet existing work has narrowly focused on text-only interactions.
-Building on decades of HCI research demonstrating the effectiveness of UI-based interactions, we present Bloom, an application for physical activity promotion that integrates an LLM-based health coaching chatbot with established UI-based interactions.
-As part of Bloom’s development, we conducted a redteaming evaluation and contribute a safety benchmark dataset.
-In a four-week randomized field study (N=54) comparing Bloom to a non-LLM control, we observed important shifts in psychological outcomes: participants in the LLM condition reported stronger beliefs that activity was beneficial, greater enjoyment, and more self-compassion.
-Both conditions significantly increased physical activity levels, doubling the proportion of participants meeting recommended weekly guidelines, though we observed no significant differences between conditions.
+Building on decades of HCI research on effective behavior change interactions, we present Bloom, an application for physical activity promotion that integrates an LLM-based health coaching chatbot with existing design strategies and UI elements.
+As part of Bloom's development, we conducted a redteaming evaluation and contribute a safety benchmark dataset.
+In a four-week randomized field study (N=54) comparing Bloom to a no-LLM control, we observed important shifts in psychological outcomes: participants in the LLM condition reported stronger beliefs that activity was beneficial, greater enjoyment, and more self-compassion.
+Both conditions significantly increased physical activity levels, doubling the proportion of participants meeting recommended weekly guidelines, though descriptively, we observed no advantage for the LLM condition in short-term physical activity levels.
 Instead, our findings suggest that LLMs may be more effective at shifting mindsets that precede longer-term behavior change.